efstathiosntonas/expo-in-app-updates/README.md

 > ```

 > [!TIP]
 > You may want to check for updates and show an alert or custom UI on iOS.
-On iOS, there is no UI shown to the user when performing an update.
-It opens the app store on a modal to update the app.
+Since iOS does not have any in-app update solution, it just opens the app in the App Store on a modal to update the app.
 See the [example](#example) below.

 ### Example